apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

 The `Auto` mock server's HTTP port is available as the implicit property `${auto.mock.server.http.port}`.
 See [Properties](/docs/en/properties#automockserverhttpport).

 ### Mock Server Ports
-For the first workspace (`My Workspace`), by default the `Auto` mock server uses HTTP port `8096` and HTTPS port `8097`, and the `Manual` mock server uses HTTP port `8098` and HTTPS port `8099`.
+For the first workspace (`My Workspace`), by default the `Auto` mock server uses HTTP port `8096` and the `Manual` mock server uses HTTP port `8098`.
 For other workspaces, check the port numbers under the mock server's `Settings` tab, where the ports can also be changed.

 More details follow.